lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 In order to customize the mocks, we'll need to define our first mock provider: the Query scenario.

-In order to use our scenario we need to define a function that we will pass as the `mockProvidersFn` option to the `getExecutableSchema` API function.
+In order to use our scenario we need to define a function that we will pass as the `mockProvidersFn` option to `getExecutableSchema`.

 This `mockProvidersFn` function needs to return an object with our scenario.